Promptzy/Nexara/README.md

 📜 Please review our [Community Guidelines](./COMMUNITY_GUIDELINES.md) before contributing.

+## 👥 Contributors

+We welcome and appreciate all contributions!
+See the list of amazing contributors in [CONTRIBUTORS.md](./CONTRIBUTORS.md).

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.